-Through the Center for Supply Chain Excellence, the Richard A. Chaifetz School of Business offers programs that provide every member of the supply chain industry significant opportunities to improve both corporate profitability and return on assets.
+Through the Center for Supply Chain Excellence, the Chaifetz School of Business offers executive education programs that provide every member of the supply chain industry significant opportunities to improve both corporate profitability and return on assets.

 The certificate programs are designed for those who have at least three years of experience in any of the functional areas of supply chain management.

-A candidate who completes the certificate requirements within an 18-month period will receive a certificate of completion from Saint Louis University Center for Supply Chain Excellence.
-This non-academic credit certificate will establish a permanent record within the Richard A. Chaifetz School of Business at Saint Louis University, documenting the recipient’s exposure to state-of-the-art supply chain management techniques.
+A candidate who completes the certificate requirements will receive a certificate of completion from Saint Louis University Center for Supply Chain Excellence.
+This non-academic credit, executive education certificates will establish a permanent record within the Richard A. Chaifetz School of Business at Saint Louis University, documenting the recipient’s exposure to state-of-the-art supply chain management techniques.

 Integrated Supply Chain Management Certificate